Date time functions date-time

 Format date with locale support format-date-locale

-The formatDate function is used to format a date time value into its corresponding language sensitive representation, i.e in a desired locale.
+The formatDate function can be used to format a date time value into its corresponding language sensitive representation, i.e in a desired locale.
 The format should be a valid Java DateTimeFormat pattern.

 Syntax